-The Department of Scandinavian presents a talk by
+The Department of Scandinavian presents a talk by:

-With questions, contact firstname.lastname@example.org
+With questions or accommodation/mobility requests, please contact firstname.lastname@example.org